Waiyan-Tun/Automated_RootCauseAnalyzer/README.md

 # Automated RootCauseAnalyzer
 This is the automated root cause analyzer that can find the root causes of the given testing or production result data.
+A different version of this program modified based on user requirements is being used in a project at Valeo Comfort & Driving Assistance System (Thailand) limited.

 ## Overview